djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-semantic-web-tooling.md

 [[prdct.topbraid-composer]] is the other well-known tool, but the free edition was discontinued in May, 2020.
 The paid “Maestro Edition” is $3450/year and no longer actively developed. [[org.topquadrant]] is focusing on [[prdct.topbraid-edg]] which has neither a free version nor public pricing.

+So I started a frustrating search for better [[authoring tools|c.software.semantic.authoring]].

 [[prdct.vocbench]] might be the best lesser-known alternative.
 It's a web app, but you can install it locally and it seems to have decent support for mixing local development with connected resources.
 But it doesn't seem to have a text editor and it has some [[other limitations|pub.question-log.2024.10.16#limitations-of-vocbench]].

-[[prdct.fluent-editor]] uses Controlled English as a knowledge modeling language but hasn't been updated since 2015.
-(It was ahead of its time.)
+[[prdct.fluent-editor]] was an eye-opener, but never reached maturity but hasn't been updated since 2015.
+Definitely ahead of its time...
+It used Controlled English as a knowledge modeling language, something LLMs are poised to take over.

 There's also the [[prdct.open-link-structured-data-editor-osde]], which hasn't seen an update in two years and requires an RDF service.

 Turns out there was a [[reddit titled “Best Ontology Development Environment Tool?”|ar.reddit.semanticweb.best_ontology_development_environment_tool]] started a couple weeks ago, right around the time I started my search.
 They mostly came to the same conclusion: if you're comfortable using an IDE, making RDF data by hand is probably the best option.
+The alternatives are few, clumsy and mostly dead.

-That thread did mention [[prdct.atomicserver]], which is an interesting and exciting RDF-based alternative to the conventional semantic web.
-I have some [[concerns about the approach|prdct.atomic-data#thoughts]], but I admire the ambition and love the [strategy](https://docs.atomicdata.dev/roadmap).
+That thread did mention [[prdct.atomicserver]], which is an  exciting RDF-based alternative to the conventional semantic web.
+I have some [[concerns about the approach|prdct.atomic-data#thoughts]].
+Primarily,  but I admire the ambition and love the [strategy](https://docs.atomicdata.dev/roadmap).

 If we're going to revolutionize the semantic web, we're going to need a tool that supports local-first hacking on semantic data and ontologies in text files, but ideally with something graphical to provide people with a guided workflow and guardrails.